 At least Vulcans are pouring in from all over the Federation.
 Science teams stationed far from their home planet and entire Vulcan exploration ships abandoning their missions to return to help.
-It is heartwarming--or would be if these were anyone but Vulcans.
-With them, it is merely logical.
+It's heartwarming—or would be if these were anyone but Vulcans.
+With them, it's merely logical.

 You feel a presence behind you, warm breath on your neck.
 "Are you finished for the night?"

 "Almost."
-There is an ease between you in addition to the chemistry that grows with each walk, each talk, each dinner.
+There's an ease between you in addition to the chemistry that grows with each walk, each talk, each dinner.

 "Shall I return later?"
-Spock always comes for you at the end of the day, and in another man, it would be a disturbing habit, but in him, it is endearing.
-He never pushes, and if you asked him to, he would not come at all, would wait for you to come to him.
+Spock always comes for you at the end of the day, and in another man, it would be a disturbing habit, but in him, it's endearing.
+He never pushes, and if you asked him to, he wouldn't come at all, would wait for you to come to him.

 But after Roger, after being thrown away, this is nice, this is good.
 Being wanted feels right.